 A homeowner usually pays all costs, such as real estate agent commissions, and other closing costs.
 But with the assistance of a short sale realtor, the homeowner does not shell out money since the financial provider or the bank shoulders the bills.

 Benefits for Buyers:

-Assist in buying the property at a fair market value
+Assist in buying the property at a

 The mortgage provider must agree to accept the home at a fair market value rather than the remaining mortgage balance due as the homeowner doesn’t have a final say regarding a short sale.
 Typically, the mortgage provider will have the house’s pricing and value appraised.
 Thereafter, the buyer’s offer will be compared to the estimated worth from the appraisal.
 If the results of the comparison are close, the mortgage provider may then approve the sale rather than foreclose the property, or provide a counteroffer for a bit more alleviated pricing.